CTS-NL/CTS-NL.github.io/pages/code-of-conduct.md

 including warning the offender or expulsion from the meetup, event or online forum with no refund.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a CTS-NL Executive Member immediately.
-Executive Members can be identified with a crown in Slack and can be identified to by any event organizer or volunteer.
+Executive Members can be identified by the role next to their name and can be identified to by any event organizer or volunteer.

 The CTS-NL Executive Members will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the CTS-NL meetups